socrata/arcs/README.md

 The CrowdFlower UI is pretty self-explanatory.
 Creating new jobs can be done from the UI by clicking on an existing job, and electing to copy that job with *gold units* only.
 As a general rule, the number of gold units should probably be greater than or equal to 10% of the total number of rows in a job.
+Additionally, it's a good idea to add to this set regularly to ensure that workers are not being exposed to the same questions over and over again.

 Any programmatic interaction with the CrowdFlower API reqiures that an CrowdFlower API token be present in your shell environment.
 You can obtain such